|

 Did you know it’s normal to shed?

-Humans can shed anywhere between 40 and 100 strands of hair daily, on average.
-Brushing your hair can gently remove these loose strands, so you’re left with strong inches that are intact and make way for new growth.
+Brushing your hair can gently remove these loose strands, leaving you with strong, intact inches that make way for new growth.

-These loose or shedded strands can easily get tangled into hair that’s still connected at the root, or it can hinder new hair from taking its place.
-Eliminating hair that’s already been shed will help you achieve a smooth and resilient outcome.
+These loose or shed strands can easily get tangled into hair that’s still connected at the root, or they can hinder new hair from taking its place.

 Avoid Matting